Do you know you may be pretending to be someone, and you may not even know it? Let me share a story with you.

 For instance, a military officer comes home and continues to act tough and firm on his wife, his kids, and others, as if they are his cadets.
 He is not in his uniform, and he is not in his office, yet he is still behaving like a commanding officer.
 Is it possible to switch flawlessly, you may ask?
 Yes, it is.
 This is called living in the moment.

 Act your role without it taking you over.
-You can be wherever you need to be at that time you are there, but for now, be here, in this moment, Now.
+You can be wherever you need to be at the time you are there, but for now, be here, in this moment, Now.
 A disguise, however perfect, is a disguise after all.

 Art of Meditation